“Genius is the ability to reduce the complicated to the simple.”

 We’ve all heard it one time or another – the KISS method.
 What does KISS stand for?

-In recent Inventing 101 posts, we have been highlighting the characteristics of great invention ideas – mass market appeal, strong “better than” argument, cost effective, functionality, usability.
+In past Inventing 101 posts, we’ve highlighted the characteristics of great invention ideas – mass market appeal, strong “better than” argument, cost effective, functionality, usability.
 One of the most important criteria for a great invention idea that can influence all these characteristics is SIMPLICITY.

 Before we dive in, let’s take a moment to (digitally) stroll through history…

 According to TheRichest.com, the 10 simple ideas which yielded millions included: